Philadelphia Off the Beaten Path

 Germantown White House

-The home is decorated in 18th-century style, and guided tours show you Washington’s workspace and the family’s accommodation as well as providing background about the roughly 20 enslaved people the Washingtons brought with them.
+The home is decorated as it would have been for Washington, and guided tours show you the president’s workspace and the family’s accommodation.
+We appreciate that they also provide background about the roughly 20 enslaved people the Washingtons brought with them and don’t gloss over the subject.
 Unfortunately, the property is truly a “hidden gem” for the moment because it is closed for renovations.
 Hopefully reopening will be on the horizon this summer.